 President's Cup Night – Saturday, Oct.
 26

 President's Cup Night is packed with exciting competition and entertaining exhibitions.
-The $130,000 Longines FEI World Cup™ Jumping Washington, presented by Events DC, for the President’s Cup, is the highlight of the week with the biggest jumps, most challenging course and the largest purse.
+The $135,000 Longines FEI Jumping World Cup™ Washington, presented by Events DC, for the President’s Cup, is the highlight of the week with the biggest jumps, most challenging course and the largest purse.
 The Lindsay Maxwell Charitable Fund WIHS Equitation Finals will determine the best of the best junior rider.
-In addition to the sporting events, there will be two exciting horse-related exhibitions--the closing race in the WIHS Shetland Pony Steeplechase Championship Series presented by Charles Owen, and Australian horseman and entertainer Guy McLean.
+In addition to the sporting events, there are two exciting horse-related exhibitions--the closing race in the WIHS Shetland Pony Steeplechase Championship Series presented by Charles Owen, and Australian horseman and entertainer Guy McLean.